apache/beam/templates/README.md

 ### Creating the Flex Template

 To execute the template you need to create the template spec file containing all the necessary information to run the job.
-This template already has such [metadata file](kafka-to-pubsub/src/main/resources/kafka_to_pubsub_metadata.json) in resources.
+This template already has the following [metadata file](kafka-to-pubsub/src/main/resources/kafka_to_pubsub_metadata.json) in resources.

 Navigate to the template folder: